dmbarbour/glas/docs/GrammarLogicProg.md

 ### Type Safety

+We can use type annotations to describe expected types of methods, including arguments, the environment, and results.
+Data structure and channel protocols.
+Timing or latency assumptions in context of temporal semantics.
+Static parameter and result elements.
+Basically, anything we might want to check.

+Ideally, users may be imprecise and we'll automatically infer missing properties based on context of use, specialized based on the current extensions.

+### Nominative Types

-It is feasible to augment methods with type annotations, which describe:
+It is possible to model

-* the data types for input and return values
-* the effects protocol used via 'io' channel
-* effects protocols for other bound channels
-* if method needs no-fail context assumption

-Protocols can potentially build on the notion of session types.
-Session types would be adapted to work within the consistency constraints for grammar methods and limits of duplex channels and the need for implicit 'io' and 'env' arguments.
-That is, it might not be as powerful as session types in general, so long as it's expressive enough for our purposes.

-Partial evaluation is implicit insofar as a program produces partial outputs as a consequence of receiving partial inputs.
-Logic unification variables and channel-based interaction are very convenient for partial evaluation.

-Session types can help make partial evaluation 'robust' by describing assumptions in a machine-checkable format, and enabling analysis of potential datalock.

 ### Default Definitions?
 Tentative.

 Support for 'default' definitions is convenient in some cases.
-A default definition may override or extend another default definition, but it won't override normal definitions.
-We could model this as a priority on definitions.
-We could also model 'final' definitions as a priority: it's an error to even try to override a final definition with a normal or final definition, but a default definition would be ignored.
+A default definition would override or extend another default definition, but it won't override normal definitions.
+This would be understood as a special feature of the definition type.

-I don't want subtle, fine-grained priorities.
-But if we limit to just a few priorities, I think that's acceptable.
-We might also add 'abstract' definitions as a priority.

 ### Weighted Grammars and Search

-Methods can be instrumented with annotations to generate numbers estimating 'cost' and 'fitness' and other ad-hoc numeric attributes.
+Methods can be instrumented with annotations to generate numbers estimating cost and fitness and other ad-hoc attributes.
 A runtime can implicitly compute and total these values, and use them heuristically to guide search in context of non-deterministic computations.
 This isn't a perfect solution, but I think it might be adequate for many use cases.

 Because this can build on annotations, no special semantics are needed.
 But dedicated syntax can make this feature more accessible.

-### Annotations Namespace

-One approach to annotate 'foo' with documentation is to define associated words.
-For example, we could define 'anno/foo/docs' to a value representing documentation for 'foo'.
-This approach is simple and has many nice properties.
-Annotations are easily extended or abstracted.
-They don't require unique syntax.
-Tools may warn if annotations are referenced from outside the 'anno' namespace, or if recognized annotations have non-standard types.
-A compiler can implicitly apply translations to annotations.

-I think this can be used for most cases where we want annotations on methods.

-### Static Assertions

-A static assertions is a computation that should return 'true'.
-In context of grammar-logic, assertions can be modeled as methods where the system searches for an input that leads to computing a valid outcome.
-This is very expressive, capable of representing searches, negative assertions, and individual tests.

-We could support assertions as a conventional use of annotations or namespaces

-        anno/foo/assert/basic-test = ...
-        assert/foo-bar-integration = ...

-A compiler may heuristically filter which assertions to test based on naming and transitive dependencies of the application.
-For example, if we use word 'a/foo' then we might test all assertions in 'a/assert/' plus all those in 'a/anno/foo/assert/'.
+### Lazy Evaluation?
+Flexible.

+As an optimization tactic, lazy evaluation is a good fit for grammar-logic and functional programming.
+We could support annotations within the language to guide its use.
+But I'd prefer to avoid lazy evaluation semantics.
+No lazy fixpoints ["tying the knot"](https://wiki.haskell.org/Tying_the_Knot), for example.

 ### Module Structure

-Modules may start with one `open Module` import, providing the initial namespace, then import individual definitions from other modules with optional aliasing (via `from ./xyzzy import foo, bar as baz, ...`).
-There are no qualified imports or hierarchical names at this layer.
-Modules may specify an optional export list.
-By default, everything is exported.

-Modules additionally define grammars and mixins, translations and interfaces.
-The compiler eliminates references between modules-layer definitions via inling or application; compiled grammar definitions are independent.
-However, most code should be at the grammar-layer.
-Grammars can be understood as a more extensible and composable modular form.

-There are no top-level assertions, macros, or data definitions.
-Nothing that might require a full 'eval' by the module-level compiler.

-### Application Model

-As a convention, if a grammar namespace is referenced as a function, we may assume method 'main'.
-If present, the glas command line interface also evaluates a 'run-mode' annotation on 'main'.
-This can specify alternative run modes, or provide some extra parameters to the default run mode.
-Staged programs, such as selecting or configuring a program based on command line and environment parameters, can be supported via run mode.
+Toplevel module structure can be similar to g0 - one open module declaration (single inheritance), several imports and definitions, finally an optional export list.
+Imports could be qualified or provided as a list.

+Definitions include grammars, mixins, perhaps translations.
+At least initially, I intend to avoid anything that requires compile-time eval: data definitions, macros, top-level assertions, export expressions, etc..
+Those might be introduced later, after bootstrap and accelerated eval.

+A grammar represents an entire namespace, but we can follow the convention of defining a 'main' method for applications.
+We could use annotations (perhaps via `anno/main/run-mode`) to guide integration of main, e.g. selecting a staged programming mode.

+### Applications as Servers

+Applications might operate on a tuple space or mailbox of messages to avoid the awkward composition challenges of establishing HTTP listeners and so on.
+This would also support OS signals and other events.
+I think this would be a much better default.

+A compiler or runtime might also generate an administrative and debug interface for applications, providing access to state and configurations and so on.
+This might also be represented as an HTTP service.

+Ideally, we provide data storage and configurations to applications at a higher level than 'files'.
+Let the runtime manage this difference in levels.

+### Extensible Syntax?
+Defer.

+I like the idea of supporting DSLs or dialects within programs.
+But this should be handled by compile-time eval, e.g. so we can load local modules as part of our extensible syntax.
+So, it will be deferred until at least after bootstrap and accelerated eval.

+### Fine-Grained Staged Programming

+It might be useful to support 'static' annotations to indicate which expressions should be statically computable within the fully extended grammar.
+This may propagate to static parameters in some use cases.
+Ideally, we could also support types that describe static arguments and results.

+### Method Call Syntax

+The toplevel argument to a method shall always be a dictionary.
+This ensures space for an 'env' parameter for the implicit environment.
+The primary argument might be named 'args'.
+We might represent return values as 'result'.
+I favor labels in case we later extend the interaction model.

+The 'args' parameter will typically be a list (positional parameters) or another dictionary (keyword parameters).
+Keyword parameters are advantageous for further extensibility, but sometimes a list is more concise and convenient.
+Grammars can potentially match on lists the same way they match on texts or source code, recognizing fragments of a list.

+Channels, pass-by-ref vars, etc. would be modeled as first-class elements of these lists or dictionaries.
+However, the language abstractions and runtime may protect linearity assumptions.
+Attempting to recognize a channel as a regular list value may either fail or be treated as a type error depending on context.

+It should be feasible to *fully abstract* over method arguments, e.g. such that even pass-by-ref vars might be included in the result of method calls, forwarding or providing views on inputs.

+The 'env' parameter is what the language passes or threads tacitly through every computation.
+This might be wrapped and abstracted via dedicated syntax, such as `with (env) { ... }`.
+The language must also provide dedicated syntax to access the environment.
+Typically, the environment is also a dictionary, providing access to the runtime (perhaps as a channel-based object) and potentially to some read-only environment vars or threaded state vars.
+We might support 'pure' computations that are essentially `with () { ... }`.

+### Pass By Reference Parameters

+We can roughly model pass-by-reference as a pair `(Curr, Dest)` where programs update `Curr` in place (via purely functional state patterns) then write (unify) the final value of `Curr` with `Dest` when the reference is about to exit scope.
+As with channels, this pair should be abstracted by the language, such that `Dest` is never observed by a program.

+There are a couple related challenges.

+First, we cannot copy a pass-by-ref parameter for concurrent operation.
+The `Dest` cannot be copied because we may only write it once and there is no sensible solution to merge writes.
+Consequently, pass-by-ref must be considered a linear type.
+What we can do is continue to pass-by-ref the current value, or copy the contained value (unless that value also restricts copy).

+Second, integration with temporal semantics needs careful attention.
+One idea is to model `Dest` as a write-once channel, in which case the channel might also include a number of implicit time step messages, and a process could query whether the referenced object has been returned yet.
+Conversely, `Curr` would need to include the read channel where the time steps are observed, and might be updated via pushback.
+The process could then potentially 'wait' on a pass-by-ref result.

+I suspect this idea needs careful formalization, especially in context of composition: What happens, exactly, when a pass-by-ref var is passed-by-ref?
+How should pass-by-ref interact with mutable local vars?

-### Acceleration
+### Incremental Compilation

-It is possible to support some accelerated functions in context of grammar-logic languages.
-This can be expressed using 'accel' annotations, which the runtime or compiler would know to check.

-However, acceleration of higher-order functions is difficult to express.
-Also, we cannot necessarily accelerate running a function backwards or with partial inputs.
-Thus, relying on acceleration may hinder use of programs for non-deterministic search.
+We can design a grammar compiler such that it memoizes and composes partial results, aligned with expression of grammar inheritance.
+This could help avoid some rework.

 ## Namespace Builder

 I want an AST for namespaces that efficiently compiles to a 'flat' dictionary with (rn:renames, def:definition) pairs.
 This could be followed by a function to apply renames to definitions.
 To keep it simple, the compiler may reserve a prefix for internal use; can easily raise an error if users attempt to define a reserved symbol.

-* *rename:(in:NS, map:\[(Prefix1, Prefix2), ...\])* - rename multiple names within NS.
+* *rename:(in:NS, move:\[(Prefix1, Prefix2), ...\])* - rename multiple names within NS.
 This also renames them within definitions in NS.
 Initial Prefixes must not overlap.
 Final prefixes may overlap, but it's an error if two names are combined.
 * *scope:(in:NS, hide:\[Prefix1, Prefix2, ...\])* - move all names that start with the given prefixes into a fresh, anonymous namespace.
 The compiler may reserve a name prefix for all the anonymous namespaces.
 In practice, we'll mostly `hide:"~"`.

 TODO: